 - Form into small patties.
 If you make them too thick or too big they will not cook well inside.

-- Serve with salad and sweet chilli sauce.
+- Serve with salad and a tahini based dressing.

 These fritters can be frozen, uncooked.
 Or stored in the refrigerator for a day or two.